Sample Thank You Emails for Employees and Coworkers

 Following a Training

-In this email, the employee is thanking his or her supervisor for the opportunity to attend a training.
+In this email, the employee is thanking his or her supervisor for the opportunity to attend training.

 Example Thank You Following a Training (Text Only)